Admissions FAQs

 What happens if my child does not meet any of the oversubscription criteria?

 The allocation of places follows a strict process.
-A child must meet the standard for entry to be considered for a place.
-Usually more children meet the standard for entry than there are places available.
-In this case, places are allocated to those children who meet one of the oversubscription criteria.
-These are applied in order of priority starting with the first criterion and then applying each of the others.
+A child must first meet the standard for entry to be considered for a place.
 After places have been allocated to children who meet the oversubscription criteria, the remaining places are then allocated in rank order according to the final weighted test score.
+Approximately half of all places are allocated to children who meet one of the oversubscription criteria.

 What if my child has special needs?

-Do you operate a waiting list?
+Does HGS operate a waiting list?

-What if I apply late?
+What happens if I apply late?

-It is essential for applicants to sit the entrance test according to the admissions schedule so that the outcome can be communicated to parents in time to nominate the school on the CAF where appropriate.
-Applicants whose registration with the school is later than the test deadline, and those who do not nominate the school on the CAF by the local authority deadline, will be considered after the initial round of waiting list places on 31st March.
-It is highly unlikely that places will be available at this stage and parents who think they may wish to pursue a place at the school are strongly advised both to register on time for the test and to nominate Heckmondwike Grammar School on the CAF in the first instance.
+It is essential for applicants to sit the entrance exam according to the admissions schedule so that the outcome can be communicated to you in time to nominate the school on the CAF where appropriate.
+Applicants whose registration with the school is later than the test deadline, and those who do not nominate the school on the CAF by the Local Authority deadline, will be considered after the initial round of waiting list places on 31st March.